CURRENT STATUS – VISION PLAN

 To fill three Community Leader positions on the Scoping Committee, input from the public on the important qualities, skillsets, and experience (i.e ‘criteria’) for the Community Leaders was gathered through a survey and an interactive discussion at the June 2025 Rio Reimagined partnership meeting.
 A total of 140 responses were received, and the feedback was used to develop a position description and selection criteria for these roles.
 Click here for more information about this community feedback.
 Call for Community Leaders was released on June 26, 2025 and closed on July 14, 2025.
 A total of 16 responses were reviewed by the RIO Core Operations Team using community-informed selection criteria, and three Community Leaders were selected to serve.

-Representatives from the ASU University City Exchange will also serve on the Community Engagement Subcommittee to integrate prior work on community engagement for RIO into the scoping process.
+Representatives from the ASU University City Exchange also serve on the Community Engagement Subcommittee to integrate prior work on community engagement for RIO into the scoping process.

 Stay Informed